aklinker1/miasma/docs/docs/plugins/traefik.md

 ---
-title: Traefik Routing
+title: Traefik Ingress Router
 ---

-## Enabling
+# Traefik Plugin

 [Traefik](https://traefik.io) (pronounced "traffic") is a modern ingress router used to define hostname and path routing.
 To get started, add the plugin via the CLI:

 ```bash:no-line-numbers{1}
 $ miasma plugins:enable TRAEFIK

 Enabling TRAEFIK...
 Done!
 ```

-You can view Traefik's dashboard at `http://<server-ip>:8080` in a browser.
+You can view Traefik's dashboard at `http://<server-ip>:8080/dashboard/` in a browser.

 :::tip
 The Traefik plugin is configured run on the Manager Node (placement of `node.role == manager`).